grpc/proposal/A83-xds-gcp-authn-filter.md

 Existing server-side filter instances are shutdown:

--   A single filter instance is shut down when an LDS update contains `FilterChain` with HCM.http_filters that is missing configuration for filter name+typeUrl.
+-   A single filter instance -- when an LDS update contains `FilterChain` with HCM.http_filters that is missing configuration for filter name+typeUrl.
--   All filter instances associated with the `FilterChain` when an LDS update no longer contains `FilterChain`'s name.
+-   All filter instances associated with the `FilterChain` -- when an LDS update no longer contains `FilterChain`'s name.
--   All filter instances when watched LDS resource is missing from an LDS update.
+-   All filter instances -- when watched LDS resource is missing from an LDS update.
--   All filter instances on server shutdown.
+-   All filter instances -- on server shutdown.

 ##### Go